studcroc/blissful_backdrop/README.md

-# Blisstul Backdrop
+# Blissful Backdrop

 ![app_icon](<./windows/runner/resources/app_icon.ico>)

-Blisstul Backdrop is a Flutter desktop application that allows you to set wallpapers on your Windows machine.
+Blissful Backdrop is a Flutter desktop application that allows you to set wallpapers on your Windows machine.
 It provides a variety of wallpaper categories to choose from, including:

 * Animals
 * Abstract